dappnode/DAppNodeDocs/docs/install.md

 Burn the ISO to an USB stick, please follow the official Ubuntu instructions for [MacOS](https://tutorials.ubuntu.com/tutorial/tutorial-create-a-usb-stick-on-macos#0), [Windows](https://tutorials.ubuntu.com/tutorial/tutorial-create-a-usb-stick-on-windows#0) or [Ubuntu](https://tutorials.ubuntu.com/tutorial/tutorial-create-a-usb-stick-on-ubuntu#0>).

-Please note that these instructions are intended to generate the ISO image in a bootable USB from a Mac, Windows or Linux device , and then install it in a server. **_IF YOU EXECUTE THE BOOTABLE USB IN A MACHINE CONTAINING DATA IT WILL BE ERASED._** DAppnode is intended to run 24/7 so if you install it in a laptop or desktop machine and you turn it off it will lose the sync
+Please note that these instructions are intended to generate the ISO image in a bootable USB from a Mac, Windows or Linux device, and then install it in a server. **_IF YOU EXECUTE THE BOOTABLE USB IN A MACHINE CONTAINING DATA IT WILL BE ERASED._** DAppNode is intended to run 24/7 so if you install it in a laptop or desktop machine and you turn it off it will lose the sync

 ### Install an Ubuntu distribution (~15 min)